jina-ai/jina/README.md

 ### The Basics

-- [Code snippets for all Jina functionality](./.github/pages/snippets.md), which you can run in your browser
+- [Code snippets for Jina functionality](./.github/pages/snippets.md), which you can run in your browser
 - [What is neural search, and how is it different to symbolic search?](https://jina.ai/2020/07/06/What-is-Neural-Search-and-Why-Should-I-Care.html)
 - [Jina 101: Learn Jina's key components](https://docs.jina.ai/chapters/101/)
 - [Jina 102: Learn how Jina's components fit together](https://docs.jina.ai/chapters/102/)